How to Do Storytelling with Data Using Visualizations

 For example, when presenting numbers, show separate graphs and the connection between them.
 At the same time, talking about processes or explaining some concepts might be more comprehensible when using a visually appealing infographic outlining the steps.
 Finally, tables are awesome for showing comparisons.

 Using the right visuals also means the variety.
 Depending on how short or long is your story, you might want to juggle a few different types of visual content to illustrate your points.
 There are plenty of tools that can help you get the results you want.

 Here are some of them:

-- Whatagraph - best used for reporting and typical numbers data;
+- Whatagraph - best used for campaign reporting and typical numbers data and interactive visualization;

 - BreadnBeyond - a tool used for creating explainer videos;